 That’s what makes saying this next goodbye so tough.

-As of four days ago, I’ve moved on to a new challenge as VP Marketing for another incredible SaaS company: Docebo.
-This next team is a force of nature—a group of razor-sharp minds, creative dynamos, and craft assassins—and I can’t wait to bring the same data-driven performance mindset to their marketing org that I’ve established at Vendasta.
+As of four days ago, I’ve moved on to a new challenge as VP of Marketing for another incredible SaaS company: Docebo.
+This next team is a force of nature—a group of razor-sharp minds, creative dynamos, and craft assassins—and I can’t wait to bring the same data-driven mindset to their marketing org that I’ve established at Vendasta.
 In less than a week, I can already tell they’ve got a world-class revenue org and the best platform in the industry, hands down.
 Transforming the learning space is going to be fun.